dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/howto-bindings.md

 ## Example:

 The below code example loosely describes an application that processes orders.
 In the example, there is an order processing service which has a Dapr sidecar.
-The order processing service uses Dapr to invoke external resources(output binding).
+The order processing service uses Dapr to invoke external resources via an output binding.

 <img src="/images/building-block-bindings-example.png" width=1000 alt="Diagram showing bindings of example service">